mattgoldspink/grunt-sencha-dependencies/README.md

 })
 ```

-You shouldn't need any of the below options.
+Note: You shouldn't need any of the below options unless you have more than 2 files listed in your app.json js property.
+In which case you will be asked to set the appJs property to name the one which contains you `Ext.application` call.

 ### Options

-These options are for people who don't start with an app.json file generated from Sencha Cmd.
+These options are typically for people who don't start with an app.json file generated from Sencha Cmd.

 #### options.pageRoot
 Type: `String`